DenisSalem/VenC/doc/EN.md

 There, is located a directory soberly titled blog.
 It is in this directory that your website will be exported.
 Once the exportation finished the directory will be copied to your server.
 At this moment an authentication invite will appear in the terminal.

-## Edit a file on the blog and recompile automatically the blog.
+## Edit a file from blog and recompile automatically

 `$ venc -ex <file>`